dotnet/docs-maui/docs/macios/xcsync.md

 ### Arguments

 - **`/p:xcSyncProjectFile=<PROJECT>`**

     The project file to build.
 Supported project types are .NET MAUI projects or any .NET project that targets a supported platform (iOS, tvOS, macOS, MacCatalyst).

 ### Options

 The following options allow you to change the default behavior of the tool.

 - **`/p:xcSyncTargetFrameworkMoniker=<FRAMEWORK>`**

     Invoke the tool for a specific framework.
 The framework must be defined in the project file.
 Examples: `net9.0-ios`, `net9.0-maccatalyst`. **Required** if the .NET project supports multiple target frameworks (for example, a standard MAUI project).
 If a single platform project, the default value will be the single target framework specified in the project file.

 - **`/p:xcSyncXcodeFolder=<TARGET_XCODE_DIRECTORY>`**

     Directory in which to place the generated Xcode project.
-Default path is `./obj/xcode`
+The default path is *./obj/xcode*.

 - **`/p:xcSyncVerbosity=<LEVEL>`**

-  Sets verbosity level of the command.
+    Sets the verbosity level of the command.
 Allowed values are `Detailed`, `Diagnostic`, `Minimal`, `Normal`, `Quiet`.
-Default value is `Normal`.
+The default value is `Normal`.

 ### Examples